 The GCE Ocean Technology Cluster

-The combined and varied experience and operational expertise of the industrial players, supporting businesses and the R&D and educational institutions make GCE Ocean Technology a global knowledge hub within oil and gas.
+The combined and varied experience and operational expertise of the industrial players, supporting businesses and the R&D and educational institutions make GCE Ocean Technology a global knowledge hub within the ocean industries.

-The GCE Subsea cluster is a world leader in the field of operating, maintaining and modifying subsea equipment in order to recover more oil & gas from the reservoirs.
+The GCE Ocean Technology cluster contains partners and members who are world leaders within in the fields of operating, maintaining and modifying subsea equipment in order to recover more oil and gas from the reservoirs.
+However, the cluster has evolved in to including many actors operating within the wider sphere of the ocean industries.

 The cluster represents world-class expertise within a range of subsea-related disciplines such as: